lifethroughcode/hylia.blog/src/posts/beginner-steps-to-digital-security.md

 ##### *I am going to try post here at least once a month going forward.
 I had a few messages from people that found my last post about Proton VPN helpful, and that was really nice to see, and has prompted me to make a bit more effort with this blog.*

+Our whole lives are connected to the internet, so it's important to understand some ways you can protect yourself.

 This post is going to cover a few things you can do, or should be aware of, that will help you become more secure online.
-I see a lot of people on a daily basis that are not security concious at all, or do not understand the importance of online security.
+I see a lot of people on a daily basis that are not security conscious at all, or do not understand the importance of online security.

-Our whole lives are connected to the internet,